 In addition to National University, the affiliates of the National University System are John F. Kennedy University; City University of Seattle; the Division of Pre-College Programs, consisting of National University Academy and National University Virtual High School; and WestMed College.

-Entities related to the System include the Center for Integrative Health, the National University System Institute for Policy Research, National University Golf Academy, and the Center for Performance Psychology.
+Entities related to the System include the National University System Institute for Policy Research, National University Golf Academy, and the Center for Performance Psychology.